jparkington/Electric-Brew/src/README.md

     - `@\$\s*`: Captures the '@$' symbol followed by any number of whitespace characters.
     - `([+-]?\d+\.\d{2})`: Captures a number that may be positive or negative, followed by a decimal and exactly two digits.

+    **Purpose**
-    **Purpose**: Captures the service charge value found after the term "Service Charge", accounting for both positive and negative values and ensuring two decimal places.
+    Captures the service charge value found after the term "Service Charge", accounting for both positive and negative values and ensuring two decimal places.

 4. **Delivery Service Rate**: `r"Delivery Service[:\s]*\d+,?\d+ KWH @\$(\d+\.\d+)"`
     - `Delivery Service`: Literal text to start the REGEX.